-- 16.1 In cases where, prior to resumption of duty, entitlement to incremental salary has been exhausted, salary will be restored only from the date that the OHS deems the teacher fit to resume full duties.
-This is also conditional on the teacher actually resuming duty on the first possible day following the OHS certification. - 16.2 Any action which necessitates an adjustment to a teacher's salary should be notified to the Department/Education and Training Board immediately.
+- 16.1 In cases where, prior to resumption of duty, entitlement to incremental salary has been exhausted, salary will be restored only from the date that the OHS deems the special needs assistant fit to resume full duties.
+This is also conditional on the special needs assistant actually resuming duty on the first possible day following the OHS certification. - 16.2 Any action which necessitates an adjustment to a special needs assistant's salary should be notified to the Department/Education and Training Board immediately.